Hungary

 The Netherlands Enterprise Agency is not a national fund but also offers on behalf of various ministries and the European Union subsidies for companies in the creative industries.

-- 2. Where can I find funding within Hungary?
+2. Where can I find funding within Hungary?

 In order to be eligible for financing opportunities, it is necessary to have a Hungary-based partner.
 Only people or institutions registered in Hungary can apply for funding unless it is noted to be otherwise.
 Therefore we advise you to ask your Hungarian partner organization to apply for funding in Hungary, at the Dutch Funds or at the Embassy of the Netherlands in Budapest.

 The Embassy of the Netherlands in Budapest has an extensive network in the local cultural sector and in-depth knowledge of its cultural institutions, organisations and theatres.
-The Embassy can advise on opportunities for cooperation.
-In addition, they can provide grants to local cultural institutions that present Dutch cultural works in Hungary.
-They also help Dutch artists and creative entrepreneurs in increasing their visibility.
+The Embassy and DutchCulture can advise on opportunities for cooperation.
+In addition, the embassy can provide grants to local cultural institutions that present cultural works from the kingdom in Hungary.
+They also help artists and creative entrepreneurs from the kingdom in increasing their visibility.

-Doing your research beforehand and finding local partners is essential.
+Doing your research beforehand and finding trustworthy local partners is essential.
 You can use the DutchCulture Database by simply going to the search option in the upper left corner, and searching for ´Hungary´ or any city you are interested in.
 This way you will see which Dutch artists are already active in which areas.

-- 3. Are there funding opportunities within Europe?
+3. Are there funding opportunities within Europe?

 Creative Europe

-Besides these two programmes of the European Commission, there are more European funding opportunities and within the two programmes, there are different calls and subprogrammes.
+Besides these programmes of the European Commission, there are more European funding opportunities and within the two programmes, there are different calls and subprogrammes.

 Further funding opportunities